 Q: CAN I TAKE MY PRIZE HOME WITH ME?

 A: YES, YOUR PRIZE IS NOW YOUR RESPONSIBILITY.
-YOU MUST MAKE ARRANGEMENTS TO PICK UP THE King Quad WITH THE DEALER AND COLLECT OTHER PRIZES THE DAY OF THE TOURNAMENT.
+COLLECT ALL PRIZES THE DAY OF THE TOURNAMENT.

 PLEASE USE WASTE RECEPTACLES FOR YOUR GARBAGE.